Guance Log Collection and Analysis Best Practices¶

 add_pattern(time, "([^0-9]?)%{HOUR:hour}:%{MINUTE:minute}(?::%{SECOND:second})([^0-9]?)")

-# Extract the time field from the original input using grok.
-Assuming the input is 12:30:59, the extracted result would be {"hour": 12, "minute": 30, "second": 59}
+# Extract the time field from the original input through grok.
+Assuming the input is 12:30:59, then {"hour": 12, "minute": 30, "second": 59} will be extracted

 grok(_, %{time})

-to avoid the first data extraction failure.
+add_pattern()needs to be called before thegrok()function, otherwise the first data extraction will fail.

 Configuring Nginx Log Parsing¶